ScrybeLang/scrybelang.github.io/docs/lingo-syntax.md

     say(i);
 ```

-Internally, Scrybe does not differ between strings and numbers, because usually neither does Scratch.
-However, if a user attempts to perform numerical operations on a string, they will be met with the number 0.
+Scrybe will automatically convert between numbers and booleans when necessary, but all other types perform as usual.

 Expressions may be enclosed in parentheses to alter precedence.